 How to negotiate a better rate of pay as a locum pharmacist

-The rate of pay as a locum pharmacist will vary throughout the UK, average rate of pay can change based on geographic factors.
-The average can really be anything from £14-£26, but you need to ensure that the pay you are receiving is reflective of your experience and skills.
-It would be wrong to assume that a newly qualified locum pharmacist with very little experience should expect the same rate as that of a seasoned pharmacist with ten years’ experience and multiple different PGD’s and postgraduate diplomas under their belt.
+The rate of pay as a locum pharmacist will vary throughout the UK because of changes based on local factors.
+The average ranges from £14-£26.
+You need to ensure that the pay you are receiving reflects your experience and skills.
+And experience really does count.
+A newly qualified locum pharmacist with very little experience won’t earn the same as a seasoned pharmacist with multiple different PGD’s and postgraduate diplomas.

 Top tip 1: Know the ‘going rate’